naseemap47/CustomActionRecognition-TensorFlow-CNN-LSTM/README.md

 #Extract the Dataset
 unrar x UCF50.rar
 ```
+**Inside Data Directory - Folder with Class Name - Inside each class folder - Video data for that Action Class**
 ## Train Custom Model
 `--dataset`: path to dataset dir <br>
 `--seq_len`: The number of frames of a video that will be fed to the model as one sequence <br>